bcgov/design-research-guide/docs/ethics.md

 ## Complex Research Activities

 Formal approvals from your executives may be required for complex user research activities.
-Complex user research activities may look like:
+Complex user research activities may look like

-- research with vulnerable participants where they may not be able to provide consent, or may be able to provide consent but not fully acknowledge the repercussions
+- Research with vulnerable participants where they may not be able to provide consent, or may be able to provide consent but not fully acknowledge the repercussions
-- participants with higher risks involving physical, social, psychological/emotional, and repercussions for or for not participating
+- Participants with higher risks involving physical, social, psychological/emotional, and repercussions for or for not participating
-- data with special arrangements on who can access, how it is shared, security protocols, and storage
+- Data with special arrangements on who can access, how it is shared, security protocols, and storage
-- collecting personal information that will be identifiable to the participant
+- Collecting personal information that will be identifiable to the participant
-- research done outside of Canada
+- Research done outside of Canada

 ## Participants that need special attention (vulnerable participants)